CAMINOLOVERS.COM – FROM PILGRIMS TO PILGRIMS WITH LOVE

 • Historical, architectural, and culinary places worth seeing: The village of Getaria, which has a quiet fishing village vibe, with some really cool buildings and narrow streets.
 Zumaia has a nice small port where you will typically spot at least one or two big yachts.
 At the end of the day this is Basque country, people have a lot of money here :), and on a sunny day for yacht and boat lovers, the port is a nice spot to stop and enjoy the view.
 In terms of culinary experience, I do not have any specific recommendation.
 However, the overall restaurant standard in this part of the country is high.
 You will pay a bit more (it is the most expensive part of Camino del Norte), but the quality of food is really high.

 • Camping/bivouac options on this stage: Wild camping/bivouacking at this stage is very hard, since almost all areas outside of the Camino are fenced, and you will find it tricky to find a good spot to pitch the tent, or even to just put your sleeping bag (unless you enjoy jumping over fences and camping on someone’s private property, which I do not recommend in Spain and in Basque country in particular).
-If you want to do wild camping here, I strongly recommend you taking the alternative route (see more info above), and camp/sleep for example near the Ermita de Santa Catalina (GPS location here), or a bit before it.
+If you want to do wild camping here, I strongly recommend you taking the alternative route (see more info above), and camp/sleep for example near the Ermita de Santa Catalina (location on Google maps here), or a bit before it.
 From nearby the Ermita you have a wonderful view on the Lapari beach, and in my experience the location isn’t too busy in the night.
 However, make sure to pitch your tent/put your sleeping bag just when it is already getting dark, in order to not attract too much of attention.
 Besides that, you have one official organized camping place to stay, the camping Itxaspe, typically open from the beginning to April to mid September.
-Location here.
+Location on Google maps here.
 I’ve never stayed there personally, but based on the information I have and the reviews it is a nice place with all facilities, but fitting more for a family stay with a camper van than for a pair of sweaty pilgrims with the tent :).
 The prices are not cheap either… Anyway, if you want to camp officially on this stage of the camino, without risking to pay any fine, this is your option.

 • Dog friendly score: 3/5.
 A lot of asphalt roads and a lot of sun too!
 With a dog, make sure to take the alternative route on the coast, where you’ll walk on terrain much better for your beloved companion.
 You will again find plenty of water fountains, and also spots where the dog can refresh itself in the water, which helps a lot in the heat.